adziameshchyk/TeachMeSkills_HW_Lesson_18/README.md

-# Basics of working with xml and json
+# Multithreading
->This repository was created for homework in lessons №17 - "Basics of working with xml and json".
+>This repository was created for homework in lessons №18 - "Multithreading".
 ## Tasks

 ### Mandatory task: